-- Your organization may not say that it is the "only" organization in a city, county, state, country, or any other geographic area to receive accreditation or certification.
+- Your organization may not say that it is the "only" organization in a city, county, state, country, or any other geographic area to receive verification, accreditation or certification.

-- Your organization is not permitted to publicize its accreditation or certification decision until the decision is posted to your secure extranet site.
+- Your organization is not permitted to publicize its verification, accreditation or certification decision until the decision is posted to your secure extranet site.
 If you are unsure about the status of a decision, contact your account executive.